4d/docs/website/translated_docs/fr/API/IMAPTransporterClass.md

 The `.numToID()` function <!-- REF #IMAPTransporterClass.numToID().Summary -->converts the sequence numbers to IMAP unique IDs for the messages in the sequential range designated by *startMsg* and *endMsg*<!-- END REF --> in the currently selected mailbox.

 In the *startMsg* parameter, pass an integer value corresponding to the number of the first message in a sequential range.
-If you pass a negative number (*startMsg* <= 0), the first message of the mailbox will be used as the beginning of the sequence.
+Si vous passez un nombre négatif (*startMsg* <= 0), le premier message de la boîte de réception sera utilisé comme début de séquence.

 In the *endMsg* parameter, pass an integer value corresponding to the number of the last message to be included in a sequential range.
-If you pass a negative number (*endMsg* <= 0), the last message of the mailbox will be used as the end of the sequence.
+Si vous passez un nombre négatif (*endMsg* <= 0), le dernier message de la boîte de réception sera utilisé comme fin de séquence.

 #### Résultat

 The function returns a collection of strings (unique IDs).

 #### Exemple

 ```4d
  var $transporter : 4D.IMAPTransporter